eTriage is live at Queen Mary’s Hospital Sidcup UCC

 - Reduced time to initial assessment – improved from 70 to 100%, all patients are now being seen within 15 minutes of arrival.
 Reduced triage time by approximately 3 minutes.

-- Reduced time to treatment – improved patient flow contributes to an average reduction in time to treatment of 7 minutes and overall time in the department has also reduced.
+- Reduced time to treatment – improved patient flow contributes to an average reduction in time to treatment of 7 minutes and overall time in the department has also been reduced.

 - Improved staff and patient feedback – 58% staff believe that eTriage has saved time, 64% that eTriage has made them more efficient.
 Majority of patients prefer using eTriage to the traditional check-in desk.